-- helps you to become a better decision maker;
+- helps you become a better decision maker

-- helps you anticipate problems so you can develop possible solutions before a crisis actually occurs;
+- helps you anticipate problems so you can be prepared

-- provides a timetable for accomplishing your stated objectives;
+- lays out a timetable for crushing your goals

-- can be used as a selling tool to attract resources and support; and
+- can be used as a selling tool to attract financing and investment

 - plots a long-term course and keeps you focused on the big picture